Skip to main content

 • grant_type: Fixed as authorization_code

-• redirect_uri: Same URI as in the request
+• redirect_uri: Same URI as in step 1

 • client_id: Client ID obtained from Console